- How is chronic myeloid leukemia treated?

-This type of transplant isn't a standard treatment for CML, and studies are under way to determine how useful it may be against this disease.
+Non-myeloablative transplant isn't a standard treatment for CML, and studies are under way to determine how useful it may be against this disease.

 Autologous stem cell transplant

-Autologous SCT is not used often to treat CML because some leukemia cells might be collected along with the stem cells and be given back to the patient after treatment.
+Autologous SCT is not used often to treat CML because some leukemia cells might be collected along with the stem cells and given back to the patient after treatment.
 A process called purging can be used to try to remove the leukemia cells from the collected stem cells.
 Because you are given back your own cells in this type of transplant, you won't get the benefit of the graft-versus-leukemia reaction.